 Improving aviation safety management systems (SMS) training effectiveness is as much about understanding what it is as what it is not.

-Misconceptions about aviation SMS training can have wide-ranging negative effects in an SMS implementation.
-This becomes increasingly disturbing when one considers how poor SMS training can destroy a safety culture, which is among the most single important elements of every aviation SMS
+Misconceptions about aviation SMS training can have wide-ranging negative effects on SMS implementation.
+This becomes increasingly disturbing when one considers how poor SMS training can destroy a safety culture, which is among the most single important element of every aviation SMS